TrellixVulnTeam/swahilipython_SCMU/Doc/library/sys.rst

 .. data:: dont_write_bytecode

-   If this is true, Python won't try to write ``.pyc`` files on the import of source modules.
+   If this is true, Python won't try to write ``.pyc`` files on the agiza of source modules.
 This value is initially set to ``True`` or ``False`` depending on the :option:`-B` command line option and the :envvar:`PYTHONDONTWRITEBYTECODE` environment variable, but you can set it yourself to control bytecode file generation.